How to Improve Your Life when You Don’t Know Where to Start

 3. Choose one thing to work on for the next month.

-While it’s good that I’ve been investing in other areas, I think that our family’s overall well-being would be increased if I upped my game a bit more on the home front.
+While it’s good that I’ve been investing in other areas, I think that our family’s overall well-being would be increased if I upped my game a bit more on housekeeping.
 I’ve let things slide a little too much lately.

-That’s my focus at the moment.
-I want to dig out in terms of housekeeping.
 With school starting sometime in the next month, I want to get us back to shipshape and have some better systems in place.
-I dug out the school room and library already, so it’s just some basics that need to get reset.
+I gave the library a makeover and moved my office, so I’m already on a good trajectory to improving our life as a family.

 4. Start chipping away at that one thing.